-This domestic cat is also quite energetic and requires plenty of mental stimulation, such as teaser and puzzle toys to keep it happy.
+This domestic cat is also quite energetic and requires plenty of mental stimulation, such as teasers and puzzle toys, to keep it happy.

 Since the Somali is among the smartest cat breeds, it can excel at feline agility courses, and you can even teach it to walk on a leash or fetch things.

-Burmese cats are among the most sociable cat breeds you can find, giving guests and visitors its full attention.
+Burmese cats are among the most social cat breeds you can find, giving guests and visitors their full attention.

 This cat breed originated in Southeast Asia but was bred in the United States, using Siamese cats and Burma’s “copper cats.”